KDLH

 KDLH (channel 3) is a television station in Duluth, Minnesota, United States, affiliated with The CW Plus.
-It is owned by Gray Television alongside Superior, Wisconsin–licensed dual NBC/CBS affiliate KBJR-TV, channel 6 (and its Chisholm, Minnesota–licensed semi-satellite KRII, channel 11).
+It is owned by Gray Media alongside Superior, Wisconsin–licensed dual NBC/CBS affiliate KBJR-TV, channel 6 (and its Chisholm, Minnesota–licensed semi-satellite KRII, channel 11).
 The two stations share studios on South Lake Avenue in Canal Park, downtown Duluth; KDLH's transmitter is located west of downtown in Hilltop Park.

 Throughout most of the station's history, KDLH had long been the Twin Ports' CBS affiliate.
 In its latter years, it was operated by Quincy Media through a shared services agreement (SSA) with then-owner SagamoreHill Broadcasting, making it sister to KBJR and KRII.
 Following the end of KDLH's SSA on August 1, 2016 (resulting from the station's sale from Malara Broadcast Group, concurrent with the sale of KBJR by Granite Broadcasting), CBS programming was moved to KBJR-DT2 and KDLH switched exclusively to The CW.

 History

-KDLH began broadcasting on March 14, 1954 as KDAL-TV and aired an analog signal on VHF channel 3.
-It took its calls from the initials of its founder, Dalton Alexander LeMasurier, who owned the station along with KDAL-AM 610.
+KDLH began broadcasting on March 14, 1954, as KDAL-TV and aired an analog signal on VHF channel 3.
+It took its calls from the initials of its founder, Dalton Alexander LeMasurier, who owned the station along with KDAL radio (610 AM).
 It switched affiliations with WDSM-TV (now KBJR) in 1955 and joined CBS.
 It also aired some ABC programs in off-hours, splitting them with WDSM-TV, until WDIO-TV signed-on in 1966.
 The station's original studio facilities were located with KDAL Radio in the Bradley Building (demolished) moved to West Superior Street in downtown Duluth in the mid-1960s.
 During the late-1950s, KDAL was also briefly affiliated with the NTA Film Network.
 The LeMasurier family sold KDAL-AM-TV to what eventually became Tribune Broadcasting in 1960.
 KDAL began broadcasting in color in 1965.
-In 1979, Tribune sold the station to Palmer Broadcasting, who changed the call letters to the current KDLH-TV on February 21.
+In 1979, Tribune sold the station to Palmer Broadcasting, who changed the call letters to the current KDLH-TV on February 16.
 Palmer Broadcasting then sold KDLH to Benedek Broadcasting in 1985.
-The station dropped the -TV suffix in 1991.
+The station dropped the "-TV" suffix in 1991.